The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Supply chain disruptions (particularly for specialty powders post-COVID) and rising raw material costs have strained consumables margins.
 Sustainability concerns—single-use cartridges, powder waste—are emerging as practitioner and regulatory concerns, particularly in Scandinavian and Central European markets.

-Based on current trajectories, the following developments are anticipated:
+Based on current market dynamics, the following developments are likely:

-• Erythritol Dominance (55–60% of powder sales): Erythritol will become the default powder for general prophylaxis, with sodium bicarbonate retained for specialty applications.
+• Erythritol Adoption: Erythritol powders are expected to continue gaining market share, becoming the default choice for many general prophylaxis applications, with sodium bicarbonate retained for specialty uses.

-• Consolidation Pressure on Mid-Tier Players: Margin compression and Chinese competition will likely prompt consolidation among European regional players, favoring global leaders and niche specialists.
+• Consolidation Pressure on Mid-Tier Players: Margin pressure and Chinese competition will likely drive consolidation among European regional players, favoring global leaders and niche specialists.

 • Regulatory Clarity on Proprietary Powders: EU regulatory bodies may issue guidance on powder compatibility, potentially limiting proprietary cartridge strategies.

-• DSO and Group Practice Dominance in Western Europe: As corporate dentistry grows, purchasing power concentrates, benefiting large vendors with volume pricing and integrated software solutions.
+• DSO and Group Practice Dominance in Western Europe: As corporate dentistry grows, purchasing power will increasingly concentrate, benefiting large vendors with volume pricing and integrated software solutions.

-• Emerging Market Entry (Central/Eastern Europe, Iberia): Chinese competitors and value-positioned European brands will deepen penetration in currently under-served markets.
+• Emerging Market Entry (Central/Eastern Europe, Iberia): Chinese competitors and value-positioned European brands are expected to deepen penetration in currently under-served markets.

 Conclusion